How to Make a Loyalty App

 🎁 Rewards & Loyalty Strategies

-Basically, loyalty strategies are the heart of your app, the main tool for improving customer engagement and retention rate.
-It includes multiple features that you can combine to find the best fit for your use case.
+Basically, loyalty strategies are the heart of your app, as well as the main tool for improving customer engagement and retention rate.
+That includes multiple features that you can combine to find the best fit for your use case.

 In this section, we’re going to review top strategies you can use and specific details that you might want to pay attention to when building a loyalty app.